An Outstanding Legacy

 Established in 1994 in loving memory of Heritage University co-founder Violet Lumley Rau, this award is bestowed annually to an alumnus who embodies the ideals of Heritage in their personal, professional and community life.

 Both undergraduate and graduate degree holders are eligible for nomination.

 You know an alumna or alumnus who has consistently lived out the mission and values of Heritage University.
 This is your opportunity to recognize them!
-The winner will be announced and formally recognized at the 2019 Commencement Ceremony on Saturday, May 4!
+The winner will be announced and formally recognized at the rescheduled 2020 Commencement Ceremony!

 The Alumni Award Nomination Committee will use the information gathered from this form in their deliberation process.
 Please be as detailed and accurate in your nomination as possible.
 The committee may contact you or the nominee for additional information.

 The deadline for nominations for 2020 is Wednesday, May 20, 2020.
 All nominations received after that date will be considered for the 2021 award.
 For questions, please contact email@example.com.

 2018 Violet Lumley Rau Award Recipient